ministryofjustice/security-guidance/docs/leak-handling-process.md

 ### Step 2.2.2: Collect evidence

-1. The OST Analyst starts the leak investigation, using tools appropriate to the platform, system, or location from which the data was leaked.
+1. The Investigations SOC Team Analyst starts the leak investigation, using tools appropriate to the platform, system, or location from which the data was leaked.

 2. Evidence is collected, secured and validated with checksums, following forensic best practices.

 3. Proceed to step [2.2.3](#step-223-process-evidence-and-produce-report).

-**Note:** The OST Analyst **SHALL** record all the steps taken for each request in OneNote.
+**Note:** The Investigations SOC Team Analyst **SHALL** record all the steps taken for each request in OneNote.
 These contemporaneous notes **SHALL** include supporting data, such as photos, screenshots and images.
 In addition, each entry **SHALL** be supported by the Analyst's comments.

 ### Step 2.2.3: Process evidence and produce report

-1. The OST Analyst processes or analyses the data as needed and produces a report.
+1. The Investigations SOC Team Analyst processes or analyses the data as needed and produces a report.

 2. Proceed to step [2.2.4](#step-224-close-servicenow-incident).

 ### Step 2.2.4: Close ServiceNow incident

-1. The OST Analyst confirms that the leak investigation request can be closed with the Requestor.
+1. The Investigations SOC Team Analyst confirms that the leak investigation request can be closed with the Requestor.

-2. When confirmation is received, the OST Analyst provides the Requestor with a concluding report outlining the findings and recommendations established during step [2.1.2](#step-212-receive-investigation-report).
+2. When confirmation is received, the Investigations SOC Team Analyst provides the Requestor with a concluding report outlining the findings and recommendations established during step [2.1.2](#step-212-receive-investigation-report).

-3. The OST Analyst updates and closes the ServiceNow Incident.
+3. The Investigations SOC Team Analyst updates and closes the ServiceNow Incident.

 4. Proceed to step [2.2.5](#step-225-update-tracker-and-onenote).

 ### Step 2.2.5: Update Tracker and OneNote

-1. The OST Analyst updates the Tracker spreadsheet in Teams and the OneNote record.
+1. The Investigations SOC Team Analyst updates the Tracker spreadsheet in Teams and the OneNote record.

 2. The process ends.